-Homeowners refinance their home to get a lower mortgage rate and monthly payment.
+Homeowners refinance their home loan to get a lower mortgage rate and monthly payment.

 It can save you thousands of dollars, but it’s not for everybody.